flippyhead/admiral-cloudformation/README.md

       $ admiral cf init <type>

 Where type is one of `mongo`, `elasticsearch` or `meteor`.
+In the current working directory, this will create a `CloudFormation.template` and `staging.json` and `production.json` files.
+These are complete configurations using best practices for each server type but you'll need to customize a few things including SSL certificate and security group names.

 More example templates will be added in the future.

 ## Examples